 5. They don't have the same goals

 Both sales and marketing teams have one common objective in mind: to increase the organization's revenue.
 But the individual goals each team has to meet that objective can vary.
-When those goals aren’t set and defined in tandem, your sales and marketing relationships can get rocky.
+When teams set and define those goals separately, your sales and marketing relationships can get rocky.

 Sales teams typically focus on generating revenue and meeting quotas, while marketing teams focus on creating awareness and generating leads.
 This can lead to tension between the two groups because they are not working towards the same objectives.